 The benefits of walking

 The following section provides evidence on how increased walking rates can boost our economy, health and climate.
 Research demonstrates the difficulty of encouraging modal shift and breaking entrenched habits, so it is vital that investment prioritises not only capital but also revenue funding.
-Behaviour change initiatives play a role in producing better outcomes for our health and environment, lowering air pollution and breaking well-established habits.
+Behaviour change initiatives play a key role in producing better outcomes for our health and environment, lowering air pollution and breaking well-established habits.
 This was highlighted in a recent report by the House of Lords Environment and Climate Change Committee.

 Economy